rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 <!-- You add/remove images by adding HTML code.
 The usual img block.
 But do not leave that commented code around or shiny might break. -->

-****
+&nbsp;
-## What is _cross-sectional_ data?<a id="helpcsd"></a>
+### What is _cross-sectional_ data?<a id="helpcsd"></a>
-***

-In cross-sectional data, a single sample has is obtained from each patient.
+In cross-sectional data, a single sample is obtained from each subject or patient.
 That single sample represents the "observed genotype" of, for example, the tumor of that patient.
 Genotype can refer to single point mutations, insertions, deletions, or any other genetic modification.
 In this app, as is often done by CPM software, we store cross-sectional data in a matrix, where rows are patients or subjects, and columns are genes; the data is a 1 if the event was observed and 0 if it was not.

 &nbsp;&nbsp;